-If you’re planning to use an existing computer, tablet, or phone - then getting a Google Chromecast so you can wirelessly stream video from your existing device to your TV is a super convenient way to go.
+If you’re planning to use an existing computer, tablet, or phone – then getting a Google Chromecast to wirelessly stream video from your existing device to your TV is a super convenient way to go.

-Here is a model that works on Android TV boxes, Windows PCs, and several other devices.
-Keep in mind, both the Roku 3 and Android TV box recommended above come with remotes - so you won’t need to purchase one separately.
+Note: Both the Fire TV Stick and Android TV box recommended above come with remotes, so you won’t need to purchase one separately.

 There are add-ons for Plex that allow you to stream some content from the Canadian networks.
 These add-ons usually aren't officially supported by the networks themselves so sometimes they shut them down to encourage people to use their own apps and websites.